gtalarico/pyairtable/docs/source/migrations.rst

 We used this new major release to make a few breaking changes:

-* Introduced a simpler api that's more closely aligned with Airtable Api's patterns.
+* Introduced a simpler API that's more closely aligned with Airtable API's patterns.
 * Created more a flexible API (:class:`~pyairtable.Api`, :class:`~pyairtable.Base`, :class:`~pyairtable.Table`)